How can we help you today?

 To create an account, you’ll need to do the following:

-1. Go to eBay’s registration page, either through their website or mobile app.
+1. Go to eBay’s registration page

-2. Enter your business name and email address.
+2. Enter your name and email address.

-3. Choose a password and make sure it’s a strong password
+3. Choose a password and make sure it’s a strong password.

 Once you’ve finished creating your account, you’ll be taken to eBay’s homepage.
 Here, you can explore the marketplace and begin listing your items.